 This is part 2 in the short series, Going for her noble profession.
-Cynthia is unsatisfied with her job as a nurse, she wishes to quit and do something she loves, but there are hurdles.
-Read part 1 HERE Three weeks later, after much praying, much contemplation, much confusion, and fear too, Cynthia went to … Continue reading Going for her noble profession — part II
+Cynthia is unsatisfied being a nurse; she wishes to quit her job and to do something she enjoys, but she's scared of the possible outcome on her relationship with her boyfriend, Frank, the love of her life who always wanted a nurse … Continue reading Going for her noble profession — part II

 I was VERY legalistic in the early years of my christian experience.
 After trying so hard to please God and failing woefully, I was ready to quit when God opened my eyes to the message of grace.